joshessman-llnl/RAJA/docs/sphinx/user_guide/getting_started.rst

             CMake will report this and stop processing.

 Also, RAJA relies on the CUB CUDA utilities library for some CUDA functionality.
+The CUB included in the CUDA toolkit is used by default.
+This ensures compatibility with the THRUST CUDA library included in the CUDA toolkit.
+To use a different external CUB install provide the following option to CMake:
-CUB is included with RAJA as a Git submodule and this version will be used if you do not specify an alternative.
-To use an externally-supplied CUB library, provide the following options to CMake:
+``-DCUB_DIR=<pat/to/cub>``.
+CUB is included with RAJA as a Git submodule but will only be used if you configure RAJA to not use an externally-supplied CUB library.
+To use the CUB submodule provide the following option to CMake:
-``-DENABLE_EXTERNAL_CUB=On -DCUB_DIR=<pat/to/cub>``.
+``-DENABLE_EXTERNAL_CUB=Off``.

 .. note:: It is important to note that the version of Googletest that
           is used in RAJA version v0.11.0 or newer requires CUDA version